 The Market Halls

-For 800 years, the area known as Les Halles was a central gathering place for all Parisians.
-From about 1200 until the 1500s, this marketplace included all sorts of businesses.
-Later, food was the specialty here.
+Historically, the area known as Les Halles has been a central gathering place for all Parisians since the 12th century, when it became the main marketplace of Paris.
+The area was named after the “Halles de Paris”, large market halls that were built here in the 18th to 19th century.
 Author Émile Zola once called it “the underbelly of Paris”.

-After several decades, though, the area had been slowly declining; at night the area could feel unsafe and with stores leaving the mall, the city of Paris decided to hold a competition to renovate the area.
-In 2007 a design by French architects Patrick Berger and Jacques Anziutti was chosen as a model for a complete overhaul of the forum.
+After several decades, though, the area started to gradually decline; at night the area could feel unsafe and when stores started to leave the mall, the city of Paris decided to take action.
+In 2004 it organized a competition to renovate the area.
+Three years later, a design by French architects Patrick Berger and Jacques Anziutti was chosen as a model for a complete overhaul of the forum.